jsade/obsidian-vale/README.md

 - **Real-time linting**: Vale analyzes your prose as you write
 - **Inline feedback**: Underlined text shows issues directly in the editor
 - **Multiple severity levels**: Error, warning, and suggestion styles
-- **Interactive tooltips**: Hover over underlined text for details and suggested fixes
+- **Interactive tooltips**: Hover over underlined text for details and suggested fixes (Planned for future release)
 - **Custom rules**: Use Vale's extensive style library or create your own
 - **Managed or custom Vale**: Let the plugin manage Vale or use your own installation
 - **Obsidian compatibility**: 1.5+